PostHog/meta/requests-for-comments/2022-11-28-automating-user-interview-recruitment.md

 - Owner: Luke Harries
 - Deadline: Friday 2nd December 2022
 - Feedback I'm looking for:
   - What's the best way to build this?
+(I'm looking to do this quick and scrappy)
   - Am I overlooking anything?
 - Who'll build it: Likely Luke for MVP (unless an engineer is very keen and has bandwidth)